Resources for Staying Safe as Wildfires and Poor Air Quality Events Increase

 In the United Kingdom alone it was reported that over a period of just 53 days, 748 million PPE items were used in hospitals.
 In 2020, over 6.76 billion PPE items were distributed in England, three times the usual amount.
 Several countries reported over a 350% increase in medical waste during the height of the pandemic.
 During two years of the pandemic, it’s estimated that over 900 million tons of plastic waste was generated.

 This ‘plastic pandemic,’ which is now a global threat that has been exacerbated by the COVID-19 pandemic, began in the 1850s when early forms of plastic began replacing natural materials.
-Despite recycling efforts, over 60% of plastics are estimated […]
+Despite recycling efforts, over 60% of plastics are estimated to remain […]

 Heat Illnesses: Nursing Essentials from a NYC Emergency Department